-Delaware Valley College encourages alumni, family, and fans to create a great game day atmosphere at DelVal home athletic contests.
+Delaware Valley University encourages alumni, family, and fans to create a great game day atmosphere at DelVal home athletic contests.
 Thanks to the enthusiasm of DelVal fans, tailgating has been an important tradition.
-Delaware Valley College promotes tailgating in a safe, responsible, and respectful way.
+Delaware Valley University promotes tailgating in a safe, responsible, and respectful way.
 Please keep these guidelines in mind when planning tailgates.

 • Tailgating is permitted in parking lots A and E, or in the grass areas adjacent to parking lots.